 So Do Corgis and Cats Get Along?

 Corgis and cats can get along great if they’ve grown up together or have spent a lot of time getting to know each other.
-And depending on the personality type of your cat, they can even be close friends that enjoy playing together too!
+But of course, the two generally won’t naturally get along.
+There are differences between the two and it’ll require plenty of training and patience.

 If you had the cat first, it’s best to gauge the personality of your cat before bringing home a Corgi.
 If your cat is sociable, friendly and playful, then it could be the beginning of a wonderful relationship.
 If not, there is still hope.